ObolNetwork/obol-docs/docs/int/quickstart/quickstart-combine.md

 description: Combine distributed validator keyshares
 ---

+# Combine DV keyshares

-# Combine distributed validator keyshares into an Ethereum validator key
+Combine distributed validator keyshares into an Ethereum validator key

 :::caution
 Combining keyshares into an Ethereum validator key is a security hazard, and can potentially get you slashed.